NovaBay Pharmaceuticals (NYSE:NBY) Coverage Initiated at StockNews.com

-Analysts at StockNews.com assumed coverage on shares of NovaBay Pharmaceuticals (NYSE:NBY – Get Free Report) in a research note issued to investors on Saturday.
-The firm set a “sell” rating on the stock.
+StockNews.com started coverage on shares of NovaBay Pharmaceuticals (NYSE:NBY – Free Report) in a research note published on Saturday.
+The firm issued a sell rating on the stock.

-NovaBay Pharmaceuticals (NYSE:NBY – Get Free Report) last announced its quarterly earnings data on Tuesday, March 26th.
-The company reported ($0.95) earnings per share for the quarter.
-The business had revenue of $3.73 million during the quarter.
+NovaBay Pharmaceuticals (NYSE:NBY – Get Free Report) last released its quarterly earnings data on Tuesday, March 26th.
+The company reported ($0.95) earnings per share (EPS) for the quarter.
 NovaBay Pharmaceuticals had a negative return on equity of 150.14% and a negative net margin of 65.46%.
-As a group, equities research analysts predict that NovaBay Pharmaceuticals will post -0.55 earnings per share for the current year.
+The business had revenue of $3.73 million for the quarter.
+Research analysts anticipate that NovaBay Pharmaceuticals will post -0.55 earnings per share for the current year.

 Institutional Inflows and Outflows